 So if you've only ever seen one, but never tried one, you are really missing out, my friend.
 While they are dazzling to look at with their deep ruby color, the flavor is what really sets them apart.
 Think the best orange you ever had but a bit more tart, kind of grapefruit-y, I guess but sweeter.
 Overall more intense than your average orange.

-Any other ways to use a blood orange?
+Other ways to use blood oranges.

 I like this as a base for this because I think it is the perfect compliment to the light blood orange scent and flavor in this cake.
 This is not meant to be a rich, decadent and buttery.

 It couldn't be easier.
 Whip some heavy cream with a little vanilla and some powdered sugar.
 Whip some plain mascarpone separately and fold together.
 Super light and super delicious.

-- For the cupcakes
+For the blood orange cupcakes

-- 1 1/2 cups cake flour
+- 1 ½ cups cake flour

-- 3/4 cup sugar
+- ¾ cup sugar

 - 3 eggs yolks